1. Online Application

 If you are attending a high school which offers a different diploma to the above, please check the DAAD website for the exact requirements.
 The requirements are subject to change and we edeavour to provide up-to-date information.
 However, due to delays in receiving information, we cannot guarantee to always have the latest information available.

 **This does not need to be handed in with the online application.
-You must however hand it in by July 15th latest.
+You must however have at least already registered to take a test and hand in the results by July 15th latest.

 2. Assessment Centre